maxzheng/great-life-guide/README.md

    you need or want.

 3. **Energize your BEAM (body, emotion, attention, mind).** This is the raw energy that enables you to do everything at peak performance consistently.
-Exerise consistently to build up a strong body, focus on positive emotions to be happy, meditate to master your attention, use your brain often to push the boundary of your mind, and finally don't forget to rest well to rejuvenate.
+Exerise consistently to build up energy in your body, focus on positive emotions to be happy, meditate to master your attention, learn and use your brain often to push the boundary of your mind, and finally don't forget to rest well to rejuvenate so you won't be tired.

 4. **Aim at your goal.** This provides the direction for what you want to do so you don't wander around aimlessly going nowhere.
 There can be many goals, but aim at only one for a period of time to make good progress towards it.